Two shiba inu dogs with party hats on pink background

 Services

-• Cat-focused care: “newer cat facilities” are mentioned as helping make visits more stress-free; owners also describe vets discussing different medication and care options for a stressed cat.
+• Cat-focused care: The practice’s newer cat facilities are described as helping make visits less stressful.
+Owners also mention vets talking through different medication and care options for stressed cats, and nurses comforting a hospitalised cat during its stay.

 People